 CONCLUSION

-In the very near future we will be increasingly called upon to fight the battle against PDAC.
+In the very near future, we will be increasingly called upon to fight the battle against PDAC.
 Improvements of surgical outcomes, careful selection of patients for neoadjuvant treatments and vascular resections and reduction of the toxicity of adjuvant therapies are unquestionably needed.
 However, in order to increase the odds of winning the battle against this lethal disease, the real gap to be filled is the assessment of cheap and easily reproducible strategies for the screening and early detection of PDAC.
 Indeed, the aim of this special issue was to collect quality studies in the fields of basic, clinical, preventive and translational medicine that will further help investigations focus on these topics (Table 1).

 REFERENCES